+This tip for applying for CPP disability is often overlooked.
 Fill in your application to the best of your ability.
-When you are done, ask someone who knows you and your situation well to review it to ensure there are no mistakes or information left out.
+When you are done, ask someone to review it.
+This should be someone who knows you and your situation well.
+Ask them to make sure it’s clear and if you left anything out.

 As part of this double-check, make sure you have used the most current version of the forms.
 Make sure to download them directly from Service Canada’s website.
 If you submit the wrong forms, you will have issues with delays and will likely be required to re-do your application with the correct forms.

 5. Prepare additional supporting documentation